federico22598/douglas/README.md

 ### Using the plugin system
 #### Creating a plugin
 The first thing you need for a plugin is a *main class* which extends `AbstractPlugin`.
-To make organization and recognition easier, each plugin must have it's own manifest.
+To make myorganization and recognition easier, each plugin must have it's own manifest.
 It contains all the information needed about it and it's represented by a file named `plugin.xml` located in `/META-INF/`.
 It should look like this:
 ```
 <plugin>
     <main>MyPluginMainClass</main>
-    <packageId>my.organization.myplugin.mainclasspackage</packageId>
+    <packageId>my.myorganization.myplugin.mainclasspackage</packageId>

     <descriptor>
-        <groupId>my.organization</groupId>
+        <groupId>my.myorganization</groupId>
         <artifactId>myplugin</artifactId>
         <version>0.1.0</version>
         <name>MyPluginName</name>